rbracket/PortlandArtWalk/README.md

 ### A proposed schedule for 2 weeknight and and 2 noon time, outdoor, field trips.

 - Monday June 29 - 6PM Lloyd District, meet at Holladay Park.
 Gab for 10 minutes, divvy up quadrants- head out.
-Regroup after 1 hour.
+Regroup after at 7-7:30 at Habesha Ethiopian Restaurant and Bar,801 NE Broadway.
 Bring a friend.
 - Monday July 13 - Noonish, Meet MAX Expo Center stop.
 Work our way back to PDX.
 - Monday July 20 - or a date that works for Matt Sayler, meet after work downtown Vancouver.
 Gab and Go.
 - Monday July 27 - noonish, – 82nd Ave and Division?
 Other ideas?